christophgil/ZIPsFS/README.md

 After initialization a symlink to the new mount point is created and programs start to use the new instance.

+## Fault management

+When source file structures are stored remotely, there is a risk that they  may be temporarily unavailable.
+Overlay file systems typically freeze when calls to the file API block.
+Conversely, ZIPsFS should continue to operate with the remaining file roots.
+This is implemented as follows: Paths starting with double slash (in the example *//computer1/pub*) are regarded as remote paths and treated specially.
+ZIPsFS will periodically check file systems starting with a double slash.
+If the last responds was too long ago then the respective file system is skipped.
+Furthermore the stat() function to obtain the attributes for a file are queued to be  performed in extra threads.

+For files which are located in ZIP files and which are first loaded entirely into RAM, the system is also robust for interruptions and blocks during loading.
+The system will not freeze.
+After some longer time it will try to load the same file from another root or return ENOENT.

+If loading of ZIP files fail, loading will be repeated after 1s.

+For ZIP entries loaded entirely into the RAM, the CRC sum is validated and possible errors are logged.

 FUSE Options
 ------------